First Thursday of the Month Jam — next Jam is August 7. Come jam at the Museum! Musicians of all levels are welcome.

 After the five finalists have been selected, the panel again votes to select the inductee(s) for that year.
 The balloting is conducted by an independent accounting firm.
 The name(s) of the newest IBMA Bluegrass Hall of Fame inductee(s) are made public immediately following the final stage of balloting.
 Formal induction takes place each year during the International Bluegrass Music Awards Show in Nashville, TN.

 After induction, the Hall of Fame plaques are installed in the International Bluegrass Music Museum’s Hall of Fame in Owensboro, Kentucky.
-An Unveiling Ceremony takes place at the museum on Opening Day of ROMP each year, just prior to The Legends Concert.
+An Unveiling Ceremony takes place at the museum on Opening Day of ROMP.
 Thereafter, the plaques are on permanent exhibit.

 Learn about Bluegrass Hall of Fame members on this website, or visit the museum and see their plaques, view their documentary films, see their artifacts, and hear their music on our radio station.